 The political system should restrict access to the means of violence.

-Along with the judicial system, it ensures respect for the
+Along with the judicial system, it ensures respect for the prohibition of the use of violence.

 This allows strong and transparent institutions that provide impersonal democratic and party competition, preventing illegitimate use of violence.